Compare two cars

 Verdict

 KIA appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Japanese car offers slightly better overall protection and takes the lead.
 From there things take a different direction, with KIA outracing its opponent in any situation possible, making it better choice for boy racers.
 The Japanese car offers somewhat better range.
-No mistake, whatever you decide here, but I'd still go for the KIA.
+All together, there's not much more to say, in this case I wouldn't even consider anything but KIA.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Check a car by its VIN number